Chymyst/chymyst-core/docs/chymyst-actor.md

 Since consuming the only message from `c1` will make the mailbox `c1` empty, the first chemical actor will not be able to start.
 In this way, the program expresses the contention of several processes on a shared resource.

-This concludes the second and final step towards the chemical machine paradigm where "chemical actors" are called **reactions**, "messages" are **molecules**, and "mailbox references" are **molecule emitters**.
+This concludes the second and final step towards the chemical machine paradigm.

 It remains to use the Scala syntax instead of pseudo-code.
 In Scala, we need to declare message types explicitly using the `m` macro,